equalitie/edgemanage/README.md

 edgemanage2
 ========

-Edgemanage is a tool for manging the HTTP availability of a cluster of web servers via DNS.
+Edgemanage is a tool for managing the HTTP availability of a cluster of web servers via DNS.
 The machines tested are expected to be at risk of large volumes of traffic, attack or other potential instability.
 If a machine is found to be underperforming, it is replace by a more